Lemon Growing Guide

 Feeding

 In spring and summer, feed with a high nitrogen organic fertiliser.
-Fertilize more if you see yellowing leaves.
+Fertilise more if you see yellowing leaves.

 Companions